viamrobotics/docs/docs/components/servo/_index.md

 ## Available models

-To use a hobby servo, you have to add it to your machine's configuration.
+To use a hobby servo, you need to add it to your machine's configuration.
 Generally servo's depend on a [board component](/components/board/).

 Go to your machine's **CONFIGURE** page, and add a model that supports your servo.